Jenny Williams (sportsperson): Soccer

 Williams played as either wing or centre forward for College and South Australia (1980–1982) in soccer.
 ACAE (College) won the League Championship and the Ampol Cup twice.

 Australian Rules Football

-In 1990 Williams co-founded the SA Women's Football Association with Gina Dutschke.
-She captained the first Interstate match at Glenelg Oval on September winning the trophy for best on ground in the game.

-In 2003 Williams was awarded the AFL Football Woman of the Year award for her contribution to the sport.
+Williams captained the first South Australian women's team.
+In 2003, Williams was awarded the AFL Football Woman of the Year award for her contribution to the sport.
 She has subsequently developed a modified version of the game "Nines".
-She wrote the curriculum for and conducted Year 12 Australian Rules Football as part of the South Australian Certificate of Education (SACE) Work Education Unit.
 She also worked in the media as a writer of football articles in the South Australian paper The News.

 Professional career

 Williams was originally a physical education teacher.
 Throughout her sporting career she has coached junior teams ranging from all of her chosen sports and others such as tennis, basketball and volleyball.
 She was Head of Department and Sportsmistress at Immanuel College for 10 years and a physical education teacher at Sacred Heart College.
-In 1989 and 1990 Williams was Acting Women's Advisor to the Minister of Recreation and Sport.
-In 1997–2000 she worked as a Research Officer for Sports Medicine Australia winning an AFL research grant in 2000.
+In 1989 and 1990, Williams was Acting Women's Advisor to the Minister of Recreation and Sport.

-In 2004 Williams co-authored a children's book with her brother, AFL Coach Mark Williams, that went to the top of the best seller list in South Australia.
-She has also written a Heart Rate Monitor for students and has had research published in a variety of journals ranging from the British Journal of Psychology through to Indigenous Council reports.
-She has also been involved in the Premier's Reading Challenge, a South Australian Government initiative for children's literacy.

-Williams returned to university in 2004 and over a period of six years completed a graduate diploma of Psychology, a Bachelor's of Behavioural Science and completed a Master's of Psychology (Work and Organizational).

-In 2010 Williams was employed by Port Adelaide Football Club as a team psychologist.